 35but I will take the kingship out of his son’s hand and will give it to you, even ten tribes.

-36To his son will I give one tribe, that David my servant may have a lamp always before me in Jerusalem, the city that I have chosen me to put my name there.
+36To his son I will give one tribe, so that David my servant may have a lamp always before me in Jerusalem, the city that I have chosen me to put my name there.

 37I will take you, and you will reign according to all that your soul desires, and will be king over Israel.